omoshiro-game/translate-tools/README.md

 You'd need the [Aquedi4 Mod Loader](https://github.com/omoshiro-game/aquedi4-modoader) to do that.
 While being very flexible, it's mainly used to load mods file and patch font size on english computer.
 Get it from [Releases](https://github.com/omoshiro-game/aquedi4-modoader/releases/tag/0.0.1) and create an `update` folder with all your translation and modified data.
 They would overlay original files, like for example drop a `update/bmp/Title.bmp` with your custom 640x480 image to use as new menu background.

-You should not redistribute the `tools` folder, but you are encouraged to distribute the game with the mod loader and the `scripts` folder and `d3d9*.dll` files.
+You should not redistribute the `tools` folder, but you are encouraged to distribute the game with the mod loader and the `scripts` and `update` folder and `d3d9*.dll` files.
 That would make font a bit easier to read in english computer.

+You may be interested to check [English editor patches](https://github.com/omoshiro-game/English_patch/) too if you work with the editor a lot.